Keeping Up With Cheetah (Bilingual Children's Book)

 Cheetah wants a friend - a friend as fast as him.
 But poor Hippo can't keep up, and is left in the dust.
-This story by Lindsay Camp is about the value of friendship.
+This clever story is about the value of friendship.
 Young children will learn about what it means to be a good friend.

 To access lessons and activities that use this book, visit our Free Multicultural Lesson Plans page.